Cyrano de Bergerac (play): Stage history

 On 27 December 1897, the curtain rose at the Théâtre de la Porte Saint-Martin, and the audience was pleasantly surprised.
 A full hour after the curtain fell, the audience was still applauding.
 The original Cyrano was Constant Coquelin, who played it over 410 times at said theatre and later toured North America in the role.
 The original production had sets designed by Marcel Jambon and his associates Brard and Alexandre Bailly (Acts I, III and V), Eugène Carpezat (Act II), and Alfred Lemeunier (Act IV).
 The earliest touring production of Cyrano was set up by Charles Moncharmont and Maurice Luguet.
 It was premiered in Monte Carlo on 29 March 1898, and subsequently presented in France, Belgium, Switzerland, Austria, Hungary, Serbia, Romania, Bulgaria, Turkey, Egypt, Greece, Italy, Algeria, Tunisia and Spain.
-Special, transportable sets emulating the Parisian production were created for this tour by Albert Dubosq:La troupe qui interprétera Cyrano de Bergerac se composera de quarante personnes.
-Les costumes et les décors seront identiques à ceux de la Porte Saint-Martin; les costumes, au nombre de deux cent cinquante, faits sur mesure, les armes, cartonnages, tout le matériel seront exécutés par les fournisseurs de ce théâtre; les décors seront brossés par Dubosq qui est allé, ces jours derniers, s’entendre à Paris avec les entrepreneurs de la tournée. ... la troupe voyage avec tout un matériel de décors à appliques, charnières, pièces démontables qui, pouvant se planter sur n'importe quelle scène et se divisant en tous petits fragments, s'installe aisément dans des caisses, sans peser relativement trop lourd et dépasser les dimensions admises par les chemins de fer.
+Special, transportable sets emulating the Parisian production were created for this tour by Albert Dubosq: